ashwinkumar12345/ethereum-app1/README.md

       console.log(solc.compile(source, 1)); //This logs the compiled output

- - Open the terminal inside the inbox directory and run:
+ - Open your terminal inside the inbox directory and run:

        node compile.js